mavryk-network/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 In this section, we will interact with a smart contract using Taquito.
 We will mint an NFT on [objkt.com](https://objkt.com) NFT marketplace.

 Well, objk.com is the production service.
-We will use the testnet one: [ghostnet.objkt.com](https://ghostnet.objkt.com/), because to mint NFT on it, you only need ghostnet ṁ, which is free.
+We will use the testnet one: [basenet.objkt.com](https://basenet.objkt.com/), because to mint NFT on it, you only need basenet ṁ, which is free.
 Also, because I want to put my test secret key here, and I don't like to share my mainnet secret key with actual ṁ in it with everyone.

 The concepts you learn here are not limited to objkt.com or NFTs.
 You can use the same concepts to interact with any smart contract on the Tezos blockchain.